All about article retraction in academic publishing

 Reasons for article retraction

-Articles can be retracted for a wide range of reasons, all of which can be broadly divided into two categories: honest errors and ethical misconduct.
+Articles can be retracted for a wide range of reasons, from unintentional errors to a variety of ethical misconduct.

 Honest errors leading to retraction can include things such as unintentionally using incorrect data or an inappropriate or misleading data analysis technique.
 Another example of an honest error might be unintentional duplicate publication; for example, if an article was accidentally submitted to two different journals by two different co-authors, and this error was only discovered after publication.

 Another, less well-known, reason for retraction is peer review fraud.
-In recent years, journals worldwide have become aware of the existence of peer review manipulation networks that work behind the scenes to fraudulently promote the publication of certain scientific papers.
-These networks function by suggesting peer reviewers to journals upon submission of a paper, supplying fraudulent contact details (that in many cases are similar enough to authentic researchers’ details to appear accurate), and then submitting fraudulent, highly positive peer review reports, typically leading to rapid publication.
+In recent years, journals worldwide have become aware of the existence of peer review manipulation networks (typically done by predatory publishers) that work behind the scenes to fraudulently promote the publication of certain scientific papers.
+These networks function by suggesting peer reviewers to journals upon submission of a paper, supplying fraudulent contact details (that in many cases are similar enough to authentic researchers’ details to appear accurate) and then submitting fraudulent, highly positive peer review reports, typically leading to rapid publication.

 Copyright infringement, whether intentional or unintentional, can also be the reason for retraction.
 For example, if a paper reproduces figures that were previously published in another paper and/or journal without having obtained permission from the original publisher, this is considered a violation of copyright, and could lead to retraction of the paper.

 Another interesting cause for retraction is not declaring relevant competing interests.
-While a competing interest may not always affect the content of a paper, if a journal feels that association with a company, for instance, may have unduly influenced the study, this can be cause for concern; and if this association is not declared, this raises a red flag that is likely to lead to an investigation, and possibly to retraction.
+While a COI may not always affect the content of a paper, if a journal feels that association with a company, for instance, may have unduly influenced the study, this can be cause for concern.
+If this association is not declared, this raises a red flag that is likely to lead to an investigation, and possibly to retraction.

 Finally, research ethics violations are a clear motivation for retraction.
 This generally takes the form of failing to seek and obtain ethical approval for performing a study involving animal and/or human subjects prior to carrying it out.
 If this is discovered after the paper was published, this is likely to lead to retraction.

 In the case of ethical misconduct, the vast majority of retractions are instigated by a journal receiving notification from a reader that something seems wrong about the paper.
 If the journal finds this claim credible, it will then typically launch an investigation.
-Journals that belong to the Committee on Publication Ethics (COPE) will carry out this investigation according to the Committee’s guidelines [pdf] to ensure that it is complete and appropriate, and will consult with the Committee if needed for additional guidance.
+Journals that belong to the Committee on Publication Ethics (COPE) will carry out this investigation according to COPE's guidelines to ensure that it is complete and appropriate, and will consult with COPE if needed for additional guidance.

 While the original article generally remains available in order to preserve the publication record, albeit prominently linked to the retraction, in rare cases the original article may be deleted.
 This would most often be the case with an egregious research ethics violation such as a paper that violated patient privacy.